Optimal Network Topology of Multi-Agent Systems subject to Computation and Communication Latency (with proofs): discussion: the role of latency in decentralized control

-This suggests that the minimum variance obtained from~\eqref{eq:problem}--\ref{eq:problem-a-sum-recast} can also be optimized over $ n $.
-The optimal network topology needs to trade the feedback information (maximized by the centralized architecture) for the latency (minimized by fully distributed control).
-In particular, $ n^* $ represents a threshold beyond which the benefit of adding links is overpowered by the delay increase in the retarded dynamics. \begin{rem} All above results assume a fixed system size $ N $ for ease of notation.
-In general, as one can notice in the proof, the coefficient $ C^*(n) $ is parametric in $ N $, and therefore the optimal variance $ \optvarx $ and $ n^* $ in~\eqref{eq:optVarOptimalN} also depend on $ N $. \end{rem} \begin{rem} \cref{eq:optVarianceExplicitNonlinearDelay} shows that $ n^* $ does not depend on $ \tau_{\textit{min}} $.
-In particular, the optimal communication topology is only determined by how the delay grows, \ie the rate $ f(n) $. \end{rem}
+only if the optimal variance can be expressed as $ \sigma_{x,\textit{ss}}^{2,*} = C^*(n)f(n)\tau_{\textit{min}} $.
+This suggests that the minimum variance obtained from~\eqref{eq:problem}--\eqref{eq:problem-a-sum-recast} can also be optimized over $ n $, as show by~\autoref{fig:minimization-comp}, for both the single-gain and multiple-gain designs.
+The optimal network topology trades the feedback information (maximized by the centralized architecture) for the latency (minimized by the fully distributed control): the optimizer $ n^* $ represents a threshold beyond which the benefit of adding communication links is overwhelmed by the delay increase in the retarded dynamics. \begin{rem} All above results assume a fixed system size $ N $ for ease of notation.
+As one can notice from the proof, the coefficient $ \tilde{C}^*(n) $ is parametric in $ N $, and therefore the optimal values $ n^* $ and $ \optvarx(n^*) $ in~\eqref{eq:optVarOptimalN} also depend on $ N $. \end{rem} \begin{rem} \cref{eq:optVarianceExplicitNonlinearDelay} shows that $ n^* $ does not depend on $ \tau_{\textit{min}} $.
+In particular, the optimal topology is only determined by the delay increase rate $ f(n) $ and by the system size $ N $. \end{rem}